 Earlier this year I had the pleasure of testing a pair of Danner Crater Rim hiking boots and came away very impressed.
-The boots were comfortable, durable and provided plenty of support on the trail.
+The boots were comfortable, durable, and provided plenty of support on the trail.
 They ended up being one of the biggest surprises that I’ve had all year in the way of gear and after sufficiently breaking them in, I was regularly hitting hiking trails with very happy feet.

 Part of my surprise came from the fact that the Crater Rim boots looked rather uninspiring when I first took them out of the box.
 They had a very classic look about them that appeared dated when sitting next to other hiking boots from Danner’s competitors.
-That staid look wasn’t great for first impressions, but the Crater Rims made up for that when I got them on my feet.
+That said, the look wasn’t great for first impressions, but the Crater Rims made up for that when I got them on my feet.

 A few weeks back I received a new set of boots from Danner and based on my experience with their previous offering I was eager to open it up and see what was inside.
 This time I found a pair of hiking shoes that had looks to match their performance.

 Built from Nubuc leather, these boots require a bit of a break-in period as well, but once the leather has loosened up, they become a flexible, comfortable trail shoe.
-Danner lined the boot with Gore-Tex which keeps them waterproof and warm – a bit too warm for summer in Texas I might add – although I’m sure they’ll be fantastic in the fall when the cooler weather sets in.
+Danner lined the boot with Gore-Tex, which keeps them waterproof and warm – a bit too warm for summer in Texas, I might add – although I’m sure they’ll be fantastic in the fall when the cooler weather sets in.

-Putting these boots through their paces only served to reenforce my positive impression of Danner.
+Putting these boots through their paces only served to reinforce my positive impression of Danner.
 The Crag Rats are incredibly well constructed and resistant to wear, absorbing every bit of punishment I threw their way.
-The pair I tested look like they just came out of the box, aside from a bit of mud and dirt from the trail and despite using them on the rocky Texas trails, there is nary a scratch or scuff on them.
+The pair I tested look like they just came out of the box, aside from a bit of mud and dirt from the trail, and despite using them on the rocky Texas trails, there is nary a scratch or scuff on them.

-The pair of Crag Rats that I received included a stitched in label that noted that they were made in Vietnam however and I’m not sure if that is a new direction for Danner or if the pair I’ve been using are simply an advanced prototype built overseas before production is moved stateside.
-While I really didn’t detect a huge difference in quality between the two boots, I still thought that this little element was worth mentioning considering Danner’s reputation.
+The pair of Crag Rats that I received included a stitched in the label that noted that they were made in Vietnam; however and I’m not sure if that is a new direction for Danner or if the pair I’ve been using is simply an advanced prototype built overseas before production is moved stateside.
+While I really didn’t detect a huge difference in quality between the two boots, I still thought this little element was worth mentioning considering Danner’s reputation.